javanile/github-spreadsheet/README.md

 # GitHub Spreadsheet

-This project collect a set of ready to copy&paste function to import data from GitHub to Google Spreadsheet
+This project collect a set functions ready for copy&paste with the purpose import data from GitHub to Google Spreadsheet.

 ## List repositories